rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/OVH-Readme.md

 ## Using the Plugin

 The App Key value will be used with the `OVHAppKey` parameter.
 The App Secret and Consumer Key values will either be used with `OVHAppSecret`/`OVHConsumerKey` or `OVHAppSecretInsecure`/`OVHConsumerKeyInsecure` depending on your Operating System and PowerShell version.
 The "Insecure" versions are intended for non-Windows OSes running PowerShell 6.1 or earlier which are unable to properly handle SecureString values.
-Windows OSes and other OSes running PowerShell 6.2 or later may you either set.
+Windows OSes and other OSes running PowerShell 6.2 or later may use either set.

 ### Windows and/or PS 6.2 and later